Twisted Morava K-theory and connective covers of Lie groups: Computations in Morava K-theory and (variations on) its twists

 We briefly describe some computational tools used in this paper.
 First, just from the fact that $K(n)$ is complex-oriented, the Morava K-theory cohomology of classifying spaces of the unitary group is given as \cite{BlueBook}\cite{GreenBook}

 where $|x|=|y| =2$, and $|c_k| = 2k$.

 The fundamental computation here is the Morava K-theory of Eilenberg-MacLane spaces by Ravenel and Wilson.
-While the Hopf algebra $K(n)^*K(\Z, n+1)$ is a power series algebra on one generator, the dual Hopf algebra $K(n)_*K(\Z, n+1)$ turns out to be a divided power algebra.
+While the Hopf algebra $K(n)^*K(\Z, n+1)$ is a power series algebra on one generator, the dual Hopf algebra $K(n)_*K(\Z, n+1)$ turns out to be an algebra with generators $x$ satisfying $x^p=u x$ for a suitable unit $u$.